sunnivin/lesson-modular-type-along/index.md

 >
 > We will do this exercise on [GitHub](https://github.com) but also
 > [GitLab](https://gitlab.com) and [Bitbucket](https://bitbucket.org) allow
-> similar workflows and basically everything that we will discuss is transferable.
+> similar workflows and basically, everything that we will discuss is transferable.
 With
 > this material and these exercises we do not endorse the company
 > [GitHub](https://github.com).
-We have chosen to demonstrate a number of
+We have chosen to demonstrate several
 > concepts using examples with [GitHub](https://github.com) because it is
 > currently the most popular web platform for hosting Git repositories and the chance is high
 > that you will interact with [GitHub](https://github.com)-based repositories even if you